What is an output device?

 What is an actuator?

-An actuator is a type of motor.
-Actuators are the output devices responsible for creating real world movement in a computer control system.
+Actuators are the output devices responsible for creating real world movement.
 This could range from physically opening automatic shop doors to lowering the landing gears on a plane.

 - Control Systems